-The College's Vice President, Student Success or designee will conduct the individualized safety and risk analysis.
+The College's Vice President, Academic & Student Affairs or designee will conduct the individualized safety and risk analysis.

-If the Vice President, Student Success determines emergency removal is appropriate, he/she/they or designee will provide the person the College is removing from campus on an emergency basis with a notice and opportunity to attend a meeting and challenge the basis of his/her/their removal.
-The Vice President, Student Success or designee will determine whether the emergency removal from campus order is warranted after considering information provided by the Respondent challenging the emergency removal.
+If the Dean of Student Success determines emergency removal is appropriate, he/she/they or designee will provide the person the College is removing from campus on an emergency basis with a notice and opportunity to attend a meeting and challenge the basis of his/her/their removal.
+The Dean of Student Success or designee will determine whether the emergency removal from campus order is warranted after considering information provided by the Respondent challenging the emergency removal.